 Types of Emails I Write

-Ecommerce emails come in many shapes and sizes, and I write them all.
+Emails come in many shapes and sizes, and I write them all.
+My email service is primarily for e-commerce stores, but I also write emails for SMEs in many industries.
 Here’s a quick rundown of the types of emails I write most often:

 Autoresponders: As soon as you’ve managed to get a signup to your list, don’t delay.
 Send them an autoresponder series packed full of useful information to welcome them to your list and get them in the habit of opening your emails.